HimanshuR321/SoC-IITB-2025-Trackathon/Week2/README.md

    Your first read = overview.
 Second read = learning.
 Third read = realisation that JavaScript is fun.

 3. **Code the Practice Questions**
-   These problems are hand-picked to give you a compact and effective intro to JavaScript.
+   These problems are hand-picked by me to learn Javascript in shortest span of time and to give you a compact and effective intro to JavaScript.
    > Try to write code on your own for every problem.
    > 🧘 Don’t copy-paste — write, debug, cry (a little), and repeat.